Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Supporting Nonverbal and Verbal Communication

-For autistic children who may be nonverbal or experiencing developmental delays, toys can provide essential tools for expression.
 HobbyTown Santee offers sensory toys that support various communication styles:

-- Tactile exploration items that help reduce anxiety
+- Tactile exploration items to reduce anxiety

 Creating Successful Play Environments for Autistic Kids

-Sensory Safe Spaces for Play and Relaxation
+Sensory Safe Spaces

 - Calming visual stimulation tools